HMAS Australia (D84): Armament and armour

 Australia was designed to carry a single amphibious aircraft: a Supermarine Seagull III aircraft, which was replaced in 1936 by a Supermarine Walrus.
 Both aircraft were operated by the Royal Australian Air Force's Fleet Co-operation Unit; initially by No. 101 Flight RAAF, which was expanded in 1936 to form No. 5 Squadron RAAF, then renumbered in 1939 to No. 9 Squadron RAAF.
 As the aircraft catapult was not installed until September 1935, the Seagull was initially lowered into the water by the ship's recovery crane to launch under its own power.
 The catapult and Walrus were removed in October 1944.

 Armour aboard Australia was initially limited to an armour deck over the machinery spaces and magazines, ranging from 1.5 to 3 in in thickness.
 Armour plate was also fitted to the turrets (up to 2 in thick) and the conning tower (3 in thick).
 Anti-torpedo bulges were also fitted.
 During 1938 and 1939, belt armour up to 4.5 in thick was fitted along the waterline to provide additional protection to the propulsion machinery.

 Acquisition and construction

 Australia was ordered in 1924 as part of a five-year plan to develop the RAN.
-She was laid down by John Brown and Company at their shipyard in Clydebank, Scotland, on 26 August 1925.
+She was laid down by John Brown & Company at its shipyard in Clydebank, Scotland, on 26 August 1925.
 The cruiser was launched on 17 March 1927 by Dame Mary Cook, wife of Sir Joseph Cook, the Australian High Commissioner to the United Kingdom and former Australian Prime Minister.

 The cruiser was initially fitted with short exhaust funnels, but during sea trials of Australia and other Kent-class ships, it was found that smoke from the boilers was affecting the bridge and aft control position.
 The funnel design was subsequently lengthened by 15 ft; the taller funnels on the under-construction were later switched over to Australia as she neared completion.

 Australia under way during sea trials.
 The original, shorter exhaust funnels are still fitted to the cruiser.